 Pizza cutter or sharp knife

-Combine the flour and salt.
-Combine the flour and salt in the bowl of a food processor.
-Pulse several times to mix.
+Combine the flour and salt in a food processor.
+Place the flour and salt in the bowl of a food processor fitted with the blade attachment.
+Pulse several times to combine.

 Mix in the cream cheese and butter.
 Scatter the cubes of cream cheese and butter over the flour.
-Pulse 10 to 12 times until coarse crumbs form.
+Pulse until coarse crumbs form, 10 to 12 pulses.

 Mix in the yolk and vanilla.
-Whisk together the vanilla and yolk in a bowl, and the pour them over the butter-flour mixture.
-Run the processor continuously until the dough starts to clump together and form large curdlike pieces.
+Place the vanilla and yolk in a small bowl and whisk to combine.
+Drizzle over the butter-flour mixture.
+Process until the dough starts to clump together and form large, curd-like pieces.

 Refrigerate the dough.
-Turn the dough out onto the counter and gather the pieces into a ball.
-Divide into four portions and flatten each into 1-inch thick disks.
-Wrap in plastic and refrigerate the dough at least 2 hours or up to 3 days, or freeze for up to 3 months (thaw in the refrigerator before using).
+Transfer the dough onto a work surface and gather the pieces into a ball.
+Divide into 4 portions and flatten each into 1-inch-thick disks.
+Wrap each disk in plastic wrap and refrigerate at least 2 hours or up to 3 days, or freeze for up to 3 months (thaw in the refrigerator before using).

 Roll out the dough.
-Sprinkle your work surface generously with powdered sugar.
-Take one disk of dough from the refrigerator and let it warm on the counter for 1-2 minutes.
-Sprinkle the surface of the dough and the rolling pin with more powdered sugar.
+Sprinkle a work surface generously with powdered sugar.
+Take 1 disk of dough from the refrigerator and let it sit on the counter for 1 to 2 minutes to warm up slightly.
+Unwrap and then sprinkle the surface of the dough and the rolling pin with more powdered sugar.
 Roll the dough from the center out into a circle about 1/8-inch thick.
 Don't worry if a few cracks form near the edges.
 Use more powdered sugar as needed to prevent sticking.

 Spread with filling.
 Spread the filling in a thin layer evenly over the surface of the dough.
 Make sure it goes right up to the edge of the dough.

-Slice and roll the cookies.
-Slice the dough into 16 wedges, like a pizza, using a pizza cutter or sharp knife.
-Roll up each wedge, beginning at the wide outer edge and moving inward.
-Transfer to a parchment-lined baking sheet.
+Cut and roll the cookies.
+Using a pizza cutter or sharp knife, cut the dough into 16 wedges, like a pizza.
+Beginning at the wide outer edge and moving towards the center, roll up each wedge.
+Transfer to a parchment-lined baking sheet, spacing them evenly apart.
 Make sure the tip is tucked underneath.

-Store the cookies: Cookies will keep in an air-tight container at room temperature for about a week.
+Storage: Cookies will keep in an airtight container at room temperature for about 1 week.

-• Nut Filling: In a food processor, grind 1 cup walnuts and 1 cup pecans until they break into tiny crumbs, 30 to 40 pulses.
-(Be careful of over-processing and making nut-butter.)
-Combine the ground nuts in a bowl with 1/2 stick (1/4 cup) melted butter, 1/4 cup honey, 1/4 cup granulated sugar and 1 teaspoon vanilla.
+- Nut filling: In a food processor, pulse 1 cup walnuts and 1 cup pecans until they break into tiny crumbs, 30 to 40 pulses.
+(Be careful of over-processing and making nut butter.)
+Combine the ground nuts in a bowl with 4 tablespoons (1/4 cup) melted butter, 1/4 cup honey, 1/4 cup granulated sugar, and 1 teaspoon vanilla extract.

-• Fruit and Jam Filling: Warm 1/4 cup marmalade, apricot jam or raspberry jam in the microwave until it liquefies.
-Stir in the 1 tablespoon sugar.
+- Fruit and jam filling: Warm 1/4 cup marmalade, apricot jam, or raspberry jam in the microwave until it liquefies.
+Stir in 1 tablespoon sugar.
 Set aside to cool until no longer steaming, still liquidy.
-Pulse 2 cups (roughly 10 ounces) dried fruit, such as apricots, cranberries, cherries or currants, in a food processor until it breaks down into tiny pieces.
-To assemble, spread the jam onto the rugelach dough; sprinkle the dried fruit on top.
+Pulse 2 cups (roughly 10 ounces) dried fruit, such as apricots, cranberries, cherries, or currants, in a food processor until it breaks down into tiny pieces.
+To assemble, spread the jam onto the rugelach dough and then sprinkle the dried fruit on top.

-• Peanut Butter and Chocolate Filling: Warm 1/2 cup peanut butter in a microwave until it liquefies.
+- Peanut butter and chocolate filling: Warm 1/2 cup peanut butter in a microwave until it liquefies but isn't boiling.
 Spread over the rugelach dough; sprinkle with 1 cup miniature chocolate chips.